Myth or truth? Do e-bike batteries really lose power in winter?

 What to do if you have problems with your e-bike battery?

 If your e-bike battery has a significantly shorter range than usual in winter, this is not necessarily due to a defect.
 Cold weather can temporarily reduce performance, but if you experience a permanent loss of capacity, it is worth visiting a specialist workshop.
 There, the battery can be checked for cell condition and charging behavior using special diagnostic equipment.
-Proper care is also important: cleaning the contacts regularly and storing the battery properly—in a cool, dry place and at a medium charge level—will significantly extend its service life and prevent problems early on.

-How to protect your e-bike battery in winter
+Tip: How to protect your e-bike battery in winter

 To ensure that your e-bike battery remains as powerful as possible in cold weather, you should always take it indoors with you as soon as you park your bike.
 An e-bike battery cold protection cover in the form of an insulating neoprene sleeve is also particularly effective.
 These covers help to keep the battery's operating temperature stable while riding – this can make a significant difference, especially on short journeys or commutes.